 All landlords need to gauge exactly who their customers are.
 Is your bar in a wealthy area, the middle of a council estate, or the middle of town?
 Wherever your pub is, you need to ensure that you are putting across the right image.

 My pub is a country pub surrounded by a small village filled with wealthy people.
-There is a good base of local businesses, so I insist that my staff wear proper clothes: a nice dress for the girls, and shirt and trousers for the boys.
+There is a good base of local businesses, so I insist that my staff wear proper clothes: a nice dress for the girls, and a shirt and trousers for the boys.
 I am often asked why I do this because most of my customers come in wearing casual clothes.
 My answer is simple: I serve reasonably expensive food and my beer isn't exactly cheap.
-I ensure that my pub is always spotless and that my staff always look their best or they go home.
+I ensure that my pub is always spotless and that my staff always looks their best or they go home.
 I clean my lines every time I change a barrel to ensure that the beer always tastes as good as it can, and it keeps my customers happy.
-They walk in to find a well-presented and cheerful member of staff serving great tasting beer and food in a clean environment, and for that taste of luxury, they pay the extra few pence rather than going down the road to have beer that isn't as nice and miss out on the friendliness of my staff.
+They walk in to find a well-presented and cheerful member of staff serving great tasting beer and food in a clean environment, and for that taste of luxury, they pay the extra few pence rather than going down the road to have a beer that isn't as nice and miss out on the friendliness of my staff.

 Step 3: Throw an Event or Host an Activity